Vatsal2251/Image-Gallery/README.md

 # Image Gallery

-This is the image gallery using the pixabay api for the images and tailwindcss for design.
+This is the image gallery in reactjs using the pixabay api for the images and tailwindcss for design.

 ## Run the project